0b10n3/PyOff/README.md

-# PyOut
+# PyOff
-A python package to make options payout.
+A python package to make options payoff.